Crypto Tax Netherlands: Ultimate Guide 2024

 6. Ta-da!
 Your data is collected and your full tax report is generated!

+7. To download your crypto tax report, upgrade to a paid plan.
 Download what you need, when you need it.
-For Dutch investors, the Complete Tax Report or the End of Year Holdings Report are ideal.
+For Dutch investors, the Complete Tax Report or the End of Year Holdings Report is ideal.